 - Fundly’s 57 Church Fundraising Ideas.
 Looking for more great Christian fundraising ideas?
 Check out Fundly’s list to find something your church and congregation will love.

-Are you ready to start raising funds?
+Are you ready to start raising money for your church?

 Create a Bonfire campaign today and sell t-shirts to raise funds.